Best Family Cars 2025

 Volkswagen Multivan

 Van-based MPVs are quite simply the most flexible family vehicles on sale because there’s so much interior space to play with.
-In the VW Caravelle, the individual seats slide on rails so they can be configured multiple ways, and there’s even a pair of fold out tables.
-The downside is that the Caravelle (as per all these things) can feel intimidatingly large to drive in busy traffic or in certain ‘family’ settings, like a supermarket car park - albeit the side sliding doors mean your careless kids won’t ding someone else’s car, at least.
-Also consider: Vauxhall Vivaro Life Read our expert review of the Volkswagen Multivan, or check out our range of used Volkswagen Multivan offers and new Volkswagen Multivan lease deals
+In the VW Multivan, the individual seats slide on rails so they can be configured multiple ways, and there’s even a pair of fold-out tables.
+The downside is that, as per all these things, it can feel intimidatingly large to drive in busy traffic or in certain ‘family’ settings, like a supermarket car park.
+Albeit, the side sliding doors mean your careless kids won’t ding someone else’s car, at least.
+Alternatively, you could choose the all-electric equivalent and buy an ID.Buzz.
+Also consider: Vauxhall Vivaro Life Read our expert review of the Volkswagen Multivan, or check out our range of used Volkswagen Multivan offers and new Volkswagen Multivan lease deals Back to top

 Best Family Car FAQs